Gabaldonlab/jloh/docs/ASSIGN_BLOCKS.md

-# Hybrid mode - step by step guide for data preparation
+# Assign blocks mode - step by step guide for data preparation

 *The following steps (apart from the installation) are automatically performed by the nextflow workflow described in the previous section.
 Maybe have a look at that before doing everything by hand!* ;)

 The first step is making sure that everything has been installed properly.
 Hence, follow the instructions in the [Install](#install) section prior to trying this guide.

-The hybrid mode is used to extract LOH blocks in hybrid genomes.
+The `--assign-blocks` option is used to extract LOH blocks and assign them to respective subgenomes when analysing a hybrid species.
 Hybrid genomes have two subgenomes that carry substantial differences between each other, while still being somewhat close in terms of sequence identity.
 Single-nucleotide positional differences between two subgenomes can be identified as **heterozygous SNPs** if reads are mapped against one subgenome at a time, allowing reads from both subgenomes to map onto it.
 Regions where little heterozygous SNPs are found are good LOH block candidates.

 We start by mapping a set of quality-trimmed paired-end reads sequenced from a hybrid species against both of its parental genome sequences.
 We do it with **HISAT2** but you can use the tool you prefer.
 For the whole paragraph we will use four threads, represented here as `-p 4`.